 Set up your local WordPress site with Local by Flywheel

-Log in to your new local site with your credentials.
-At the moment, this is a totally empty, brand-spanking-new WordPress website.
-It looks nothing like your site and that’s not what you want, right?
-So, you’ll have to do something about that.
-You’ll have to get your files, posts, plugins, settings and themes — everything.
+Of course, you’re going with the quick and easy option here.
+But first, you need to get your files, posts, plugins, settings and themes — everything.
 To do that, you need a full backup of your site.
 In this case, you’ll use the Duplicator plugin to make an exact copy of your site to your local server.
 Log into your real site, install the Duplicator plugin from the Plugins directory and follow the instructions.

 Step 2: Making a Duplicator backup

 After installing Duplicator, you can make a new so-called package.
 A package is a complete collection of every part of your site.
 You can move this package easily to another server, or a local site like you’re doing here.
 Duplicator can do a lot of other stuff and we’d encourage you to read up on that.Click Create New and set up the details for the package.
 Give it a name and browse through the options.
 For most sites, the default settings are fine.
 Do give the other options a look-see, though.Hit Next and Duplicator’ll start scanning your site.
 This can take a little while, depending on how big your site is.Once it’s done, you’ll get an overview of the status — it’s best if everything is green here.
 If it is, you’re good to go and you can start building your package by clicking the Build button.
 Building might take a while.
 After it’s done, you’ll get two files to download.
-You can place these files in an empty folder in your localhost’s root folder.
-There’s a link to some documentation on how you can install the package on your new local site.
+Download the archive package and place it in an easy to find place.

 Step 3: Set up WordPress Beta Tester